Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bulgarra has one active public transport stop operating within its boundaries.
-This stop serves a mix of bus routes, with two individual routes providing service.
-Together, these routes facilitate 21 weekly passenger trips.
+This stop serves a mix of bus routes, with two individual routes in total providing 21 weekly passenger trips.
+The accessibility of this transport is rated as limited, with residents typically located 625 meters from the nearest stop.

 Frequently Asked Questions - Transport